Melody

 â

 Dedicated to her artistic development, Melody is currently studying in the Acting for Singers class led by Bobby Weinapple at Seydways Acting Studios in San Francisco.
-She is a former artist in residence with Opera San Jose, and she studies voice under Julia Nielsen.
+She is a former artist in residence with Opera San Jose and currently studies voice under Julia Nielsen.
 A proud graduate of the New England Conservatory, she holds a master’s degree in Vocal Performance with a concentration in Music Education.

 Melody's musical journey began in early childhood, harmonizing with her father at the piano, which ignited her enduring passion for music.
 Outside of her artistic pursuits, she loves to travel with her family and treasures her role as a devoted mother of two.

-Thank you for visiting her website—join her in celebrating the beauty of music and culture.
+Thank you for visiting her website — join her in celebrating the beauty of music and culture as she embarks on this exciting new chapter in her career!

 â